Is weed legal in Arkansas?

 - Have official written certification from a physician (physicians must certify patients by filling out and signing the ADH-approved certification form)

 - Show proof of Arkansas residency

-The state of Arkansas allows reciprocity, which means medical marijuana patients with valid recommendations from other states can access medical marijuana in Arkansas provided they fill out a visiting patient form and can provide proof of out-of-state registration.
+Arkansas allows medical marijuana patients with valid recommendations from other states to access medical marijuana provided they fill out a visiting patient form and provide proof of out-of-state registration.

-The Arkansas Department of Health requires cannabis in the state to be tested by an analytical testing laboratory for the following:
+The ADH requires cannabis in the state to be tested by an analytical testing laboratory for the following: